aruhstosnhu/animalShelter/README.md

 ## Database Name: animalshelterdb

-This SQL file shows the steps taken to create and query from a database named 'animalshelterdb' You can also export the data from this table into data mining tools such as JMP and sofastats
+This project includes the steps taken to create and query from a database named 'animalshelterdb' You can also export the data from this table into data mining tools such as JMP and sofastats

 The information within this database can act as a real-life example when maintaining a patient database for an animal shelter